The Centre for Quantum Technologies

 Students with full attendance will be awarded a certificate of participation.
 There will be no examination.

-This will be the third year of QCamp.
+This will be the fourth year of QCamp.
 Past students have given feedback such as "the whole camp is simply amazing and enriching" and "much of the contents are things we already know but never really understood/linked to quantum, so when those links were drawn, it was fascinating."
-You can read more about the previous QCamps in 2016 and in 2015.
+You can read more reports from past QCamps on the CQT website.

 Who are the instructors?